ZeroAurora/MyRoadToCpp/README.md

 # My Road To C++

-Oringinally with a purpose to write a graphicial manager for [WinLibs](https://winlibs.com/), I decided to learn some basic C++.
+Originally with a purpose to write a graphicial manager for [WinLibs](https://winlibs.com/), I decided to learn some basic C++.

 C++ is known for its complexity and internal chaos, but I still believe it is a "de facto" industry standard in high-level programming.
 Rust is great, but it lacks of a strong base for user-facing application development.
 In C++, there are Qt, GTKmm, wxWidgets, Win32/MFC/WinUI and more.
 And Rust introduces some concepts to memory management which I think should be learned later.
 So, let's go with C++ first.
 (And Rust later, maybe!)